tenforwardconsulting/subspace/README.md

     pip install -g mitogen

 Subspace will automatically detect this and update your ansible.cfg file so it is blazing fast.
+Sometimes this can cause issues with older servers that have weird pythons, so if you have mitogen installed locally but dont wan't to use it, you can set an environment variable:

+    DISABLE_MITOGEN=1 subspace provision staging

 ## Directory Structure